Subspecialty Certification Exam

 - Satisfactorily complete a one-year internship in an AOA approved training program, or training equivalent to an internship as determined by the AOA Council on Postdoctoral Training.

-- Hold primary certification from the AOBPa in Anatomic Pathology or combined Anatomic Pathology/Laboratory Medicine.
+- Hold primary certification from the AOBPa in Anatomic Pathology or combined Anatomic & Clinical Pathology/Laboratory Medicine.

 - Hold an active license to practice in a state or territory.